OpenRefine/openrefine.org/_posts/2015-07-01-OpenRefine News: June 2015.md

 Want to connect with fellow Refiners?
 The following events have been announced so far.
 Ping us on twitter [@OpenRefine](http://twitter.com/) to announce your event:

-* Several Cleaning & Exploring data w OpenRefine workshop available through July with #DH2015 in Australia. tinyurl.com/nsjrhmm
+* [Several Cleaning & Exploring data w OpenRefine workshop](http://tinyurl.com/nsjrhmm) available through July with #DH2015 in Australia.
-* The Data Scientist Training for Librarians (DST4L) comes to Copenhagen with an all day OpenRefine session Sep 9: ow.ly/NOxgm
+* [The Data Scientist Training for Librarians (DST4L)](http://ow.ly/NOxgm) comes to Copenhagen with an all day OpenRefine session Sep 9:
 * UMBHLCuration will be doing a workshop on structured data wrangling w/Python and OpenRefine for the midmichdp at Albion College on October 8th.